-Chairman WILSON: [Sounds gavel.]
-Good afternoon.
-On behalf of the United States Helsinki Commission, I would like to welcome everyone to be here today as we discuss the support for the democratic and secure Moldova.
+Transcript By Superior Transcriptions LLC www.superiortranscriptions.com WILSON: (Sounds gavel.)
+And good afternoon.
+On behalf of the United States Helsinki Commission, I'd like to welcome everyone to be here today as we discuss the support for the democratic and secure Moldova.

 I am honored to pass the gavel to one of our newest commissioners, a really special member who has a deep affection for the people of Moldova.
-He likes them so much he married a Moldovan, Okay?
-Let's make it really clear.
-[Laughter.]
-We are really grateful that Michael Lawler of New York, who is been very active and engaged as a member of the Helsinki Commission and a powerful advocate for Moldova, within just a-for a just and durable European security system.
-Mr. Chairman, I want to thank you for your efforts in organizing the hearing.
-I will now turn to Mr. Lawler for his opening statement before hearing from our Co-Chairman, Senator Ben Cardin, all the way from Maryland.
+He likes them so much he married a Moldovan, OK?
+So let's make it really clear.
+(Laughter.)
+And so we're really grateful that Michael Lawler of New York, who's been very active and engaged as a member of the Helsinki Commission and a powerful advocate for Moldova, within just a - for a just and durable European security system.
+And, Mr. Chairman, I want to thank you for your efforts in organizing the hearing.
+And I will now turn to Mr. Lawler for his opening statement before hearing from our co-chairman, Senator Ben Cardin, all the way from Maryland.